 Dobutamine Stress Echocardiography (Echo)

 This type of echocardiogram involves using dobutamine, a medication that stimulates your heart similar to the way exercise does.
 It increases your heart rate and the squeezing function of your heart.
 Your health care provider gives you dobutamine through an IV.
 He or she then takes ultrasound pictures of your heart, using sound waves through a device on your chest wall (echocardiography).
 The pictures are taken before and after you get dobutamine, in a specific protocol.
-This allows your doctor to see if blood is flowing properly through the arteries of your heart, to further evaluate heart valve function, and to see how well your heart is working.
+This allows your doctor to see if blood is flowing properly through the chambers of your heart, to further evaluate heart valve function, and to see how well your heart is working.
 The test is often done in a hospital or cardiac testing center.

 Tell your doctor what medicines you take, and ask if you should take any before the test.
 Don’t eat, smoke, drink alcohol, or have any caffeine for